FernandoJVideira/VeloxDiscordBot/README.md

 An open-source discord bot made in Python and capable of running using Docker.

+# Join this Project

+If you'd like to join this project, just head to the [Discord Server](https://discord.gg/YAjvy4kF8W) to keep track of the development and give suggestions.

 ## Description

 Velox bot is a general-purpose discord bot made in python.
 It is equiped with commands from moderation to playing music.
 It does so by connecting to a [Lavalink](https://github.com/lavalink-devs/Lavalink) server and using it to stream the songs.
 (And yes, it supports Youtube playback).